Skip Nav Destination

 Published: 1 November 1983

-...ANDREW BARBER Evidence is presented to show that the electrical activity of the salivary glands of Philine aperta is controlled by two largely independent systems which elicit different responses from salivary acinar cells.
-The excitatory junction potentials (EJPs) recorded from salivary cells...
+...Andrew Barber ABSTRACT Evidence is presented to show that the electrical activity of the salivary glands of Philine aperta is controlled by two largely independent systems which elicit different responses from salivary acinar cells.
+The excitatory junction potentials (EJPs) recorded from salivary...